 This project is currently in the works, but it should prove to be very fun 😄 will share more details soon!

-Over the past years as an undergraduate at the University of St. Thomas, I've had the opportunity to work on a ton of cool side projects.
+Over the years as an undergraduate at the University of St. Thomas, I had the opportunity to work on a ton of cool side projects.
 Below you'll find my "showcase" projects.
-These projects are my personal favorite, and I could easily go into depth on the design and purpose of each of them.
+These projects are my personal favorites, and I could easily go into depth on the design and purpose of each of them.

 At the end of my junior year, I lead a team of 3 other individuals in the Uber hackathon.
 The premise was to integrate Uber into a new (or previously existing) app.
 We decided to Integrate the Uber API into Jabb.
 Along with building a super cool Uber selector within the app, we built a Cordova plugin and an angular module built around the Uber API to make it easier for web/Cordova developers to begin incorporating Uber into their applications.

 Jabb is an event discovery application that connects local users to events in their area.
 It gives users real-time access to messaging about events and the ability to view those attending events, allowing for a well-informed choice of entertainment for their evening.
 The app also allows the event host to control who can view their event and track who has attended multiple events at their location.
 Jabb is the best new event discovery application, catering to college parties, neighborhood barbecues, restaurant happy hours, and every social get-together imaginable.

 We desire to create intimate, human connection.
 Jabb was built with the inspiration from this desire; we want to use technology to connect users offline, rather than isolate users behind a screen.
 We started this project as a way to help others, and ourselves, find something to do when our friends are busy or when we are on vacation.
 With our initial research, we searched through many event discovery applications but found none that had what we were looking for.
 We were looking for an application that was simple to use, an application that connected users with a social media aspect, and an application that pulled down the wall of isolation created by technology.
 We created Jabb to be this application.